-At some time in their lives, 20% of men and 10% of women in most Western countries will have an alcohol-use disorder, which is defined as repetitive alcohol-related problems in at least 2 of a dozen areas of life.
-These conditions can decrease the life span by a decade and are associated with severe impairments in social functioning, as well as high rates of medical problems.
-Although alcohol-related conditions occur in persons from all social levels and affect more than 20% of patients in most medical settings, few physicians have been adequately trained in identifying and treating these serious problems.
-About 50% of persons with alcohol-use disorders have symptoms of alcohol withdrawal when they reduce or discontinue their alcohol consumption; in 3 to 5% of these persons, either convulsions or severe confusion (a delirium), or both develop.
+At some time, 20% of men and 10% of women in most Western countries will have an alcohol-use disorder, defined as repetitive alcohol-related problems in at least 2 of a dozen areas of life.
+These conditions can decrease the life span by a decade and are associated with severe impairments in social functioning and many medical problems.
+About 50% of persons with alcohol-use disorders have symptoms of alcohol withdrawal when they reduce or discontinue their alcohol consumption; in 3 to 5% of these persons, convulsions or severe confusion (delirium), or both develop.
+Although alcohol-related conditions occur in persons from all social levels and affect more than 20% of patients in most medical settings, few physicians have been adequately trained in identifying and treating these severe problems.

-Withdrawal symptoms associated with depressants such as alcohol include insomnia, anxiety, and increased pulse and respiration rates, body temperature, and blood pressure, as well as a hand tremor.
-Because of the short action of ethanol (beverage alcohol), withdrawal symptoms usually begin within 8 hours after blood alcohol levels decrease, peak at about 72 hours, and are markedly reduced by day 5 through 7 of abstinence.
-The time course of alcohol withdrawal and the severity of symptoms associated with it must be closely monitored to identify the most effective treatments.
+Withdrawal symptoms associated with depressants such as alcohol include insomnia, anxiety, increased pulse and respiration rates, body temperature, blood pressure, and hand tremors.
+Because of the fast action of ethanol (beverage alcohol), withdrawal symptoms usually begin within 8 hours after blood alcohol levels decrease, peak at about 72 hours, and are markedly reduced by days 5 through 7 of abstinence.
+Alcohol withdrawal and the severity of its symptoms are closely monitored at La Jolla Recovery alcohol detox to identify the most effective treatments.

-Background Alcohol withdrawal delirium (AWD), commonly known as delirium tremens is the most serious manifestation of alcohol withdrawal syndrome.
+Background Alcohol withdrawal delirium (AWD), known as delirium tremens, is the most severe manifestation of alcohol withdrawal syndrome.
 The classic clinical presentation of AWD includes hyperpyrexia, tachycardia, hypertension, and diaphoresis.
-The incidence of AWD averages 5% in placebo-treated alcohol dependent patients entered into clinical trials of inpatient drug treatment for alcohol withdrawal.
-Clinical features of alcohol withdrawal syndrome can appear within hours of the last drink, but delirium typically does not develop until 2 to 3 days after cessation of drinking.
+The incidence of AWD averages 5% in placebo-treated alcohol-dependent patients entered into clinical trials of inpatient drug treatment for alcohol withdrawal.
+Clinical features of alcohol withdrawal syndrome can appear within hours of the last drink, but delirium typically does not develop until 2 to 3 days after the cessation.
 Alcohol withdrawal delirium usually lasts 48 to 3 days, but there have been case reports of much longer duration.
 Initial studies found mortality to be as high as 15%, but with advances in treatment, mortality rates have fallen, with more recent studies indicating mortality of 0% to 1%.

 Alcohol Withdrawal Treatment